Tag: psychology

 psychologynumbersprobabilityculture

-When Apple first made shuffle truly random, users complained it wasn't random enough.
-The fix tells us something important about the gap between mathematical randomness and human perception.
+When Apple made shuffle truly random, users said it wasn't random enough.
+Here's what that reveals about randomness and human perception.

 technologymusicpsychologyrandomness